 - The real or estimated cost to repair or replace your car

-- The estimated attorney fees for handling your case
+- The estimated attorney fees and costs for handling your case

 - How much you can afford